brandnerm11/Plants-MLTCBiobank/STATA on the RAP/01 How to run STATA.md

 d) Add your Stata license file as an input
 e) Select "Stata" from the Features dropdown
 f) Click "Start Analysis"

+When you click Monitor in the RAP Toolbar it can be seen once the Jupyter Lab has switched from "waiting" to running and there is a worker URL that can be clicked to open the JupyterLab.
+NOTE: when clicked shortly after it has switched to running the error message 502 Bad Gateway comes up.
+It often needs 5 more minutres to launch and then the URL can be clicked without issues and the Jupyter notebook opens